Navigating the licenses and permits you need to open your salon can be challenging.

 Salon Business Operation License

 All US states require that you have a business license.
-To apply for your business license at your state department you can go to The U.S. Small Business Administration.
-You just need to fill out a form with your social security number and profession.
+To apply for your business license you can go to The U.S. Small Business Administration.
+You must fill out a form with your social security number and profession.

 Federal Employer Identification Number (EIN)

-You need to go to your state’s tax office to register for this free Tax Identification Number.
-You’ll typically need to provide your business operation license, personal details, and a description of the items you are planning to sell.
+You must go to your state’s tax office to register for this free Tax Identification Number.
+You’ll typically need to provide your business operation license, personal details, and a description of the items you plan to sell.

 How much does an Employer Identification Number cost?
-Online incorporation services charges around $75 for an EIN.
-However, the IRS does not charge anything for it so you can get this yourself for free by going directly to them.
+Online incorporation services charge around $75 for an EIN.
+However, the IRS does not charge anything for it, so you can get it yourself for free by going directly to them.

 You can apply for a Federal Employer Identification Number online at the IRS.